bluelove8939/Smart-Mirror-IoT-Project-Mirror-UI/README.md

 There can be deprecated method inside python vlc and pafy library.
 For example, 'dislike_count' is no longer used in YouTube system.
+So you need comment the line 54 of 'backend_youtube_dl.py' inside pafy library.
 Run 'test/vlc_music_play_test.py' to check if there's no problem for running this project.

     $ python ./test/vlc_music_play_test.py